meetecho/janus-gateway/README.md

 	./configure --disable-websockets --disable-data-channels --disable-rabbitmq

-If Doxygen and graphviz are available, the process will also build the documentation for you.
-If you prefer not to build it, use the --disable-docs configuration option:
+If Doxygen and graphviz are available, the process can also build the documentation for you.
+By default the compilation process will not try to build the documentation, so if you instead prefer to build it, use the --enable-docs configuration option:

-	./configure --disable-docs
+	./configure --enable-docs

 You can also selectively enable/disable other features (e.g., specific plugins you don't care about).
 Use the --help option when configuring